 Secondly, digital designers expect and require innovation and invention and always find ways to simplify.
 As with your focus on customers, you need to be externally aware, look for new ideas from everywhere, and cannot be limited by a “not invented here” mindset.

 When designing websites, for example, it's important to do a few things really, really well.
-I learned this when building and optimizing my recent creation, Work From Home Adviser, which helps remote workers work from home.
+I learned this when building and optimizing my own websites.

 I had a mentor who advised:

 “Know what you do well, and how you can do it better.
 If you are designing your website, you know that time is valuable and every additional second your user’s stay on your page, the better.
 Strong design can shave excess latency from pages and increase the efficiency of the serving environment and that is something to strive for.”

 Notice that this advice is specific (i.e. design for speed) yet also broad (improve your user’s experiences in the best way that you can).